Andrew-Nes/ecommerce-application/README.md

 # Ecommerce-application
 ## RSSchool 2023Q1 final task, YellowDuckProgrammers team

-You are on "develop" branch, here you can follow our work progress

 # Description
 The project is an animal online store.
 It allows users to explore catalog, description of goods, add them to a shopping cart and proceed to checkout.
 Application has sigh up, log in, item search and sorting features.